Plastic mold industry

 The process of plastic injecting involves using either polymer, or plastic.
 A barrel is heated and the granular polymer is fed into it.
 There is also another part of the process that involves rotating the barrel as a screw type plunger melts and mixes the polymer more.
 As the screw turns, its generates heat from the friction to aid the process.

 The rotation of the screw forces the melted plastic into the mold to make the required shape.
 The mold will be cold, and may even have some channels running through it to help keep it cool.
 This will allow the melted polymer to solidify as soon as it fills the mold.
 When the polymer has solidified in required shape within the mold if can be removed from the mold.
 It will cool down further being left at room temperature.

 Types of Polymer

 In injection molding there are many different types of polymer used depending on the properties needed on the specific job.
 There are two different categories they are classified under:

 Here is a list of the most commonly used polymer in Plastic Mold :

 Plastic injection machines hold molds in place while the melted plastic is injected into the mold, filling the mold and producing the item.

 The metric used to classify the injection machine is tonnage.
 The clamping force used by the machine to clamp onto the mold is determined by how much tonnage it uses.
 Depending on the size of the part and the materials used in the process, the tonnage can range from 10 to 5000 tones.

-Two different types of injection machines are single injection, and double injection.
-Double injection machines operate with 2 screw plungers, nozzles and hoppers.
+Two different types of injection machines are a single injection and double injection.
+Double injection machines operate with 2 screw plungers, nozzles, and hoppers.